Techguy47/Face_Rec_Python/README.md

       ```pip install deepface```

    Note - Use Python IDEs to code and execute programs such as PyCharm or VS Code.

 _____________________________________________________________________________________________________________________________________________________________________________________________________________

+# **EDITING CODE**

 1. Add the .xml file to this line :
 face_cascade = cv2.CascadeClassifier(PATH TO YOUR haarcascades.XML)